Bob Hearts Abishola: Filming

-While taking place in Detroit, Bob Hearts Abishola is filmed at Warner Brothers Burbank Studios in Los Angeles.
+While the show was set in Detroit, Bob Hearts Abishola was filmed at Warner Brothers Burbank Studios in Los Angeles.
 Several Detroit references are incorporated into the show's setting.
 For example, the fictional Woodward Memorial Hospital where Abishola works is a reference to Woodward Avenue, Michigan Highway M-1, which is a main route running from Detroit to Pontiac and named for Augustus Woodward who planned and oversaw the redevelopment of the city of Detroit following a devastating fire in 1805.
 Dele attends Jamerson Middle School, a likely reference to the legendary Motown bass player James Jamerson.
 Also, Abishola and Kemi ride to work on the 16 Dexter bus, which is a real bus line for the Detroit Department of Transportation (DDOT).
 Co-creator Lorre chose the location, in part, because of Detroit's rapidly growing immigrant population.
 While Detroit's U.S.-born inhabitants declined 5.3 percent between the 2010 census and 2014, the immigrant population rose by 12.7 percent.
 The cast and crew were set to do a filming location in Lagos, Nigeria for Season 3 episodes set in Lagos, but due to the COVID-19 pandemic, the episodes set in Lagos were filmed in southern California instead.

-In season 2 and 3, the series was filmed on a closed set without a studio audience due to COVID-19; laugh tracks were added during post-production.
+In season 2 and 3, the series was filmed on a closed set without a studio audience because of COVID-19; laugh tracks were added during post-production.